zohar1000/monorepo-nestjs-angular-old/README.md

 <br><br>

 ## Serving an application
-To server an app, you can either run 'ng s APP_NAME' or 'npm run APP_NAME'.<br>
+To serve an app, you can either run 'ng s APP_NAME' or 'npm run APP_NAME'.<br>
 app1 is the default when serving, so 'ng s' or 'npm start' are enough to run it.<br><br>
 To run the server: 'npm run server'